wp-plugins/tagged-gallery/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Image gallery that generates a gallery based on tagged media.
+An image gallery that generates a gallery based on tagged media.

 == Description ==